Insider Selling: BancFirst Co. (NASDAQ:BANF) EVP Sells 1,000 Shares of Stock

 BancFirst Announces Dividend

-The company also recently announced a quarterly dividend, which was paid on Monday, July 15th.
-Stockholders of record on Friday, June 28th were given a dividend of $0.43 per share.
-This represents a $1.72 dividend on an annualized basis and a dividend yield of 1.64%.
-The ex-dividend date of this dividend was Friday, June 28th.
-BancFirst’s dividend payout ratio (DPR) is currently 28.10%.
+The firm also recently declared a quarterly dividend, which was paid on Monday, July 15th.
+Stockholders of record on Friday, June 28th were given a $0.43 dividend.
+The ex-dividend date was Friday, June 28th.
+This represents a $1.72 annualized dividend and a dividend yield of 1.56%.
+BancFirst’s payout ratio is presently 28.10%.

 Hedge Funds Weigh In On BancFirst

-Several institutional investors have recently bought and sold shares of BANF.
-Diversified Trust Co raised its holdings in shares of BancFirst by 2.6% in the second quarter.
-Diversified Trust Co now owns 4,972 shares of the bank’s stock worth $436,000 after acquiring an additional 128 shares during the last quarter.
-Inspire Investing LLC grew its stake in BancFirst by 3.9% during the first quarter.
-Inspire Investing LLC now owns 4,070 shares of the bank’s stock worth $358,000 after buying an additional 152 shares during the period.
-Texas Permanent School Fund Corp boosted its position in BancFirst by 1.3% during the 1st quarter.
-Texas Permanent School Fund Corp now owns 12,682 shares of the bank’s stock worth $1,116,000 after purchasing an additional 168 shares during the period.
-GAMMA Investing LLC acquired a new stake in shares of BancFirst in the fourth quarter valued at about $25,000.
-Finally, EntryPoint Capital LLC raised its stake in shares of BancFirst by 56.8% during the first quarter.
-EntryPoint Capital LLC now owns 842 shares of the bank’s stock valued at $74,000 after purchasing an additional 305 shares during the period.
-51.72% of the stock is owned by institutional investors and hedge funds.
+Institutional investors have recently bought and sold shares of the business.
+BancFirst Trust & Investment Management lifted its holdings in BancFirst by 4.2% during the first quarter.
+BancFirst Trust & Investment Management now owns 1,127,415 shares of the bank’s stock worth $99,246,000 after buying an additional 45,629 shares during the period.
+Dimensional Fund Advisors LP raised its position in shares of BancFirst by 1.0% in the 4th quarter.
+Dimensional Fund Advisors LP now owns 963,163 shares of the bank’s stock worth $93,748,000 after acquiring an additional 9,751 shares in the last quarter.
+Norges Bank purchased a new stake in shares of BancFirst during the 4th quarter worth $23,802,000.
+Charles Schwab Investment Management Inc. boosted its position in BancFirst by 7.9% during the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 169,562 shares of the bank’s stock valued at $16,503,000 after purchasing an additional 12,457 shares in the last quarter.
+Finally, Raymond James & Associates grew its stake in BancFirst by 0.5% in the fourth quarter.
+Raymond James & Associates now owns 91,694 shares of the bank’s stock valued at $8,925,000 after purchasing an additional 477 shares during the last quarter.
+51.72% of the stock is owned by hedge funds and other institutional investors.

 BancFirst Company Profile